 7. Tomar el Pelo

 Yet another funny Spanish phrases that means literally nothing without context.
 When directly translated “tomar el pelo” means ‘to take the hair’.
 This expression is often used when people are joking around with each other.
-It is similar to the english expression “pulling my/your leg” or “you’re joking right?”.
-So if a friend tells you he won €10 million, you might use this expression.
+It is similar to the English expression “pulling my/your leg” or “you’re joking right?”.
+So if a friend tells you she won €10 million, you might use this expression.

 - Me estás tomando el pelo.
 (You’re kidding me.)